 Hep A can also be spread via contact with an infected person.
 This contact can range from sexual contact through to caring for a sick person.

-Contamination of food has more chance of occurring in countries where Hepatitis A is prevalent and where there is a lack of sufficient sanitary conditions.
+Contamination of food has a greater chance of occurring in countries where Hepatitis A is prevalent and where there is a lack of sufficient sanitary conditions.
 That being said, most countries use chlorination to remove contaminants such as Hep A from the water supply.

 Symptoms of Hepatitis A